Early Years Foundation Stage

 Who are the members of staff looking after my child?

-The teachers in Reception are Miss Fitzgerald in Saturn, Mrs Lindsay in Earth and Miss Irfan in Mars.
+The teachers in Reception are Miss Fitzgerald in Saturn Class, Mrs Lindsay in Earth and Miss Irfan in Mars.
 They are supported by Early Years Practitioners Miss Khan, Mrs Shah and Miss Noreen.
 They are also supported by Teaching and Learning Partners Miss Nazli and Miss Abid.